alexbevi/alexbevi.github.com/source/_posts/2016-05-16-extracting-best-rom-from-goodtools-generated-rom-sets.markdown

 for f in *"(E)"*; do us=`echo $f | sed -r 's/\(E\)+/\(U\)/g'`; if [ -e "$us" ]; then echo "FOUND $us - removing $f"; rm "$f"; fi; done
 ```

+If you find yourself with compressed ROM sets and you want to just grab the English ones, this might just come in handy ;)